QingleCheng/FireSimulation/README.md

 # FireSimulation
 Fire scenario simulation method for residential building

-This video demonstrates the Fire Simulation Method for Residential Buildings Based on GAN, as proposed by Qingle Cheng (chengql94@163.com), currently under submission for publication, for academic and research purposes only.
+This video demonstrates the Fire Simulation Method Based on GAN, as proposed by Qingle Cheng (chengql94@163.com), currently under submission for publication, for academic and research purposes only.